 Almost every movie about the U.S. college life shows all of the crazy parties, drinking games, hazing rituals, competitions, and social gatherings - all of the elements built into the (so-called) Greek Life.

-To start off with: why do they call it ‘Greek Life’?
+To start off with: why do they call fraternities and sororities ‘Greek Life’?
 Well, the first college fraternity in U.S. history started at the College of William & Mary in 1775, and began as a secret society known as Phi Beta Kappa.

 This secret society was involved in secret dining clubs and elite literary societies, and, eventually, expanded to other colleges around the U.S.